aahalani/togatherpublic/README.md

 ## 📲 Installation

-ToGather will be available on both iOS and Android once it is launched.
-You will be able to install the app from the App Store or Google Play Store.
+ToGather is available on both iOS and Android.
+You can install the app from the App Store or Google Play Store by simply searching for "ToGather"

 ## 🙏 Feedback and Support